-EN - An old family flat left at a standstill for 150 years as if stuck in time.
-Years pass by as generations come back every summer for holidays.
-A contemplative and intimate exploration of one's relationship to familial past and cherished places.
+EN - An old family flat remains untouched for 150 years, as if frozen in time.
+Years pass as successive generations return every summer for their holidays.
+A contemplative and intimate exploration of our relationship to the past and familiar places.

 |Original title||Peut-être le noir|

 |Category||Shorts , Docs|

 |Sound||Julie Brenta, Mickaël Barre|

 |Other available formats||Blu-ray, DVD|

 |Production partners||Territoire d'Image|